zavierxd/ominous-omelettes/README.md

 this plugin runs using lovely, the lua injector for balatro and stuff it also runs using the (now deprecated but still functional) discord-rpc API

+(MAC SUPPORT IS UNAVAILABLE/LIMITED SINCE THE GAME IS WINDOWS-ONLY ATM)

 USE IT:
 - Lovely: https://github.com/ethangreen-dev/lovely-injector?tab=readme-ov-file
 - discordRPC: https://github.com/pfirsich/lua-discordRPC/tree/master